 Passport Agencies

 If you are submitting a Privacy Release Form on behalf of your minor child, please fill out the form in their name and with their information.
-Please provide us with your name and contact information in the description of the problem to let us know that you are submitting the form on your child’s behalf.
+We also ask that you provide your name and state your relationship to the minor child in the description box to let us know that you are submitting the form on your child’s behalf.

 Internal Revenue Service (IRS)